Notice of Privacy Practices

 Provide information to other third parties with whom we do business.
 Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as administrative services, billing, auditing, accreditation, outcomes data collection, legal services, scheduling, etc., which are considered business associates of ours.
+Before doing so, we require each business associate to sign a contract agreeing to maintain the privacy and security of your health information.
 An example of a disclosure for the purposes of facilitating your care is the disclosure of health information to an automated appointment scheduling service for the scheduling and coordination of your appointments.
 However, you should know that in these situations, we require third parties to provide us with assurances that they will safeguard your information.

 We may also use or disclose your personal or health information for operational purposes.
 For example, we may communicate with individuals involved in your care or payment for that care, such as family or guardians and send appointment reminders.

 When we make disclosures for these purposes, we will disclose only the health information necessary.All other uses and disclosures, not previously described, may only be done with your written authorization.
 We will also obtain your authorization before we use or disclose your health information for marketing purposes or before we would sell your information.
 You may revoke your authorization at any time; however, this will not affect prior uses and disclosures.
 In some cases state law may require that we apply extra protections to some of your health information.Our Duties:We are required by law to: